jaredshedr/jaredshedr/README.md

 I’m a motivated and driven full stack software engineer specializing in web development, with a masters in I/O psych from Touro University.
 As an engineer I enjoy taking a complex problem and boiling it down into its most integral parts.

-I have a wealth of experience working with clients, and would love an opportunity to blend my tech experience, educational background and passion for working with individuals.
+I have a wealth of experience working with clients, and would love an opportunity to blend my tech experience, educational background and passion for working with people.

 ## How to reach me: